 A Comprehensive Economic Development Strategy (CEDS) is a region’s economic roadmap that ensures a strong, inclusive, and equitable economy by bringing together public, private, and civic stakeholders to establish regional goals, objectives, and a plan of action.
 The CEDS process analyzes existing regional conditions, opportunities, and global economic conditions, leading to a region-specific strategy-driven plan for economic prosperity.

 The Capital Region’s previous CEDS, Next Economy, covered 2013-2018.
 To prepare for the region’s next CEDS, Valley Vision, Greater Sacramento Economic Council, Sacramento Metro Chamber, and Sacramento Area Council of Governments launched the Prosperity Strategy process in 2018.
-The strategy builds upon the Brookings Institution market assessment findings and framework of five market factors: Tradable Clusters, Innovation, Talent, Infrastructure, and Governance.
-The Capital Region’s Prosperity Strategy (CEDS) focused on three principle goals: improve business, support people, and develop place.
+The strategy builds upon the Brookings Institution market assessment findings and framework of five market levers: Tradable Clusters, Innovation, Talent, Infrastructure, and Governance.
+The Greater Sacramento Region’s Prosperity Strategy (CEDS) focused on three principle goals: improve business, support people, and develop place.
 The Prosperity Strategy is a triple bottom line approach that will ensure a strong, inclusive, and equitable economy for the six-county Sacramento Capital region.
+It serves as the region’s CEDS.

 what is the goal?